NCI900-Training-Organisation/intro-to-parallel-programming/docs/source/tutorial/vector.rst

 How does vectorization influence peformance?
 *******************************************

 Vector processors are specialized hardware designed to handle vector operations.

-Instead of processing single data elements sequentially, they can operate on entire vectors (arrays of data) in parallel.
+**Increased Throughput**: By processing multiple data elements per instruction, vectorization can significantly speed up computations.
+**Efficiency**: Reduces the number of instructions needed, leading to more efficient use of the CPU.

 The effectiveness of vector parallelism depends on the *vector length*, which is the number of data elements a vector processor can handle in parallel.

-We will use **Numba** to vectorrize python code.
+We will use `Numba <https://numba.readthedocs.io/en/stable/>`_ to vectorize python code.

 .. code-block:: console
     :linenos: